f1ac0/PCMCIA-SRAM/README.md

 About the project :
 - It works in A600 and A1200.
 It is not tested with any other device.
 It is 16bit only and does not implement 8bit mode that is required to be compliant to the PCMCIA standard.
 - It might work as storage, but is not tested.
 If you need storage you should just use a CF card and adapter anyway.
 These days nobody would lose their time fitting a battery in a RAM card.
-- It is shorter than a regular PCMCIA card, to be more convenient in our Amiga comuters.
+- It is shorter than a regular PCMCIA card, to be more convenient in our Amiga computers.
 It is thin enough to fit a standard PCMCIA case.
 You can fit it in the case and connector of a cheap and available PCMCIA CF adapter.
 - It uses components available in 2020.
 This is important since there have been several designs but many are already obsolete.
 Reusing the connector of the aforementioned adapter could be important since they are not so common.
 - It uses a 5V SRAM chip to get rid of the level converters.
 These converters take PCB space, have a cost, and need time to solder.
 The RAM chip is pricey however, so you might chose to make a 2MB card using just one of it.
 - The SRAM chip is fast and the CIS advertise the fastest speed possible.
 Thanks to this the A600 and A1200 runs faster : they benefit from the added RAM with direct access for the CPU, at least for 16bit applications on the A1200.

-About PCMCIA in amiga computers, you should already know that its address space is sometimes used by internal accelerators and cannot be used at the same time.
-If you have such an accelerator, you might not be interersted to use this project in the same computer anyway.
+About PCMCIA in Amiga computers, you should already know that its address space is sometimes used by internal accelerators and cannot be used at the same time.
+If you have such an accelerator, you might not be interested to use this project in the same computer anyway.

 # Disclaimer
 This is a hobbyist project, it comes with no warranty and no support.
 Also remember that the Amiga machines are about 30 years old and may fail because of such hardware expansions.